Real-Serious-Games/Factory/README.md

 This registers an instance of `MyDependency` and associates it with the interface `IMyDependency`.
 Whenever `IMyDependency` is requested as a dependency it will resolve to the specified `MyDependency` object.

 Automatic Setup for Depency Injection
 -------------------------------------

 Again... manual setup is boring and time consuming.
-Have some automatic setup.
+Enjoy some automatic setup...

-Any class that has been marked with the interface version of `FactoryCreatable` will also be dependency-injectable:
+Any class that has been marked with `FactoryCreatable` (the interface version) will also be dependency-injectable:

 	[FactoryCreatable(typeof(IMyDependency))]
 	public class MyDependency : IMyDependency